How to Glaze Bathroom Cabinets for an Antique Look?

 I have glazed (de-glazed, and re-glazed) over a variety of different types of paints like latex paints, oil paints, enamels, polyurethane, chalk paints, etc.

-Not only on bathroom cabinets but on various other furniture pieces like sideboard buffets, hutch, wooden mirror frames, vanity, etc.
+Not only on kitchen and bathroom cabinets but on various other furniture pieces like sideboard buffets, hutch, wooden mirror frames, vanity, etc.

 Can You Paint Over Glazed Cabinets and Furniture?